ddotta/tablexlsx/README.md

 The purpose of this package is to meet the needs of R users who want to export data frames in `xlsx` files to share their data and results with other users not necessarily R users.

+The goal is to get an API that is as simple as possible to use.
+The package will be improved over time and will include features such as the possibility to highlight in excel files some remarkable rows/columns (for example totals or coefficients...).

 ## Examples